Top Bunion Products To Help Avoid Surgery

 5. Toe spacers

-Toe spacers can be worn as long as your shoes have enough room to accommodate them.
+You can wear toe spacers as long as your shoes have enough room to accommodate them.
 Remember, the tighter the shoe, the more pressure on the bunion.

 Toe spacers are typically made of a silicone gel or soft material that compresses slightly for comfort.
 They can be worn during the day between your big toe and second toe and can be worn inside shoes.

 Both off-the-shelf and custom toe spacer options are available.
-Custom toe spacers allow a better fit and an extension to the smaller toes, should you need to consider other conditions, such as hammertoes.
+Custom toe spacers allow a better fit and an extension to the smaller toes.
+This is ideal if you need to consider other conditions, such as hammertoes.